 Your blood and urine will be tested to look for high levels of the hormones produced by some adrenal adenomas and carcinomas.
 If an adrenal tumor or cancer is suspected, imaging tests will be done to look for a tumor.
 These tests can also help see if it has spread.

 If a mass is seen on an imaging test and it is likely to be an adrenal cancer, doctors will recommend surgery to remove the cancer.
-Generally, doctors do not recommend removing a sample of the tumor to look at under the microscope to see if it is cancer (a biopsy) before surgery to remove the tumor.
+Generally, doctors do not recommend a biopsy (removing a sample of the tumor to look at under the microscope to see if it is cancer) before surgery to remove the tumor.
 That is because doing a biopsy can increase the risk that an adrenal cancer will spread outside of the adrenal gland.

 This can show if the cancer has spread to the lungs.
 It may also be useful to determine if there are any serious lung or heart diseases.

 Ultrasound tests use sound waves to take pictures of parts of the body.
 A device called a transducer produces the sound waves, which are reflected by tissues of nearby organs.
 The pattern of sound wave echoes is detected by the transducer and analyzed by a computer to create an image of these tissues and organs.
 This test can show if there is a tumor mass in the adrenal gland.
 It can also diagnose tumor masses in the liver if the cancer has spread there.
 In general, it is not used to look for adrenal tumors unless a CT scan isn’t able to be done.

 CT scans show the adrenal glands fairly clearly and often can confirm the location of the cancer.
 It can also help show whether your cancer has spread into your liver or other organs nearby.
 CT scans can also show lymph nodes and distant organs where metastatic cancer might be present.
 The CT scan can help determine if surgery is a good treatment option.